-CELEBRATING LGBTIQ MONTH
+CELEBRATING LGBTQI MONTH

 The core focus of Khulisa’s work is underpinned by social justice by promoting equal rights for all.